 The ‘Measuring National Wellbeing’ programme established by the UK Office for National Statistics (ONS) was launched in 2010 and sets out a range of measures, organised under 10 domains.
 Further information on the ONS programme can be found at this link - ONS – Wellbeing.

 NISRA continues to participate in the ONS-led Measuring National Wellbeing programme.
-The latest update of NI data is presented alongside UK data in a ‘wheel’ format that has been used by ONS in previous reports, and although ONS has now replaced this graphic with a dashboard, NISRA has decided to continue its use.
-The latest update has also been shortened the latest update to include key information only; however we have expanded reporting through this website, with a separate page for each of the 10 domains (links below).
+This latest update of NI data is presented alongside UK data in the ‘wheel’ format used by ONS in previous reports.
+Further information on each of the 10 ONS National Wellbeing domains is available through the links below.
 These domain pages include time series information (where data are available), brief commentary on the latest findings and links to key sources of statistical information where you can access further information.
-It is our intention to provide more timely updates to the measures on these domain pages.

 NISRA is keen to receive your feedback.
 Please forward any views or queries to Niall O’Neill (e-mail: niall.o’email@example.com).